Why employee back pain matters and 5 ways you can help improve it

 2. Lost working days

 In 2016 around 137.3 million working days were lost due to sickness or injury, according to the latest Office for National Statistics report.
-While the common cold took the top spot, it was closely followed by musculoskeletal problems (including back pain). and the 2016 Health and Safety Executive report found 214,000 total cases of back disorders amongst employees nationwide.
+While the common cold took the top spot, it was closely followed by musculoskeletal problems (including back pain).
+A government report found 214,000 total cases of back disorders amongst employees nationwide.
 This translated to over 3.4 million working days lost because of back issues with the average length employees were off sick almost 16 days per case.

 3. Lowers retention rates